 Getting Started

-Local drop-in replacement for Vercel, GitHub, Google, Slack, Apple, Microsoft, AWS, Okta, MongoDB Atlas, Resend, and Stripe APIs.
+Local drop-in replacement for Vercel, GitHub, Google, Slack, Apple, Microsoft, Okta, AWS, Resend, Stripe, MongoDB Atlas, Clerk, and Linear APIs.
 Built for CI and no-network sandboxes.
 Fully stateful, production-fidelity API emulation.
 Not mocks.

 Quick Start